 So, I made a decision.
 Get out and do it.
 Be the walker you say you are.
 And, as it happens when you finally motivate, last week I checked my phones handy dandy log and found that as of June 1 I have been on track every single day.
 10k or more a day!!
 Do you know what we call that??
 A streak!!
 Now, some like to call it a chain, and that’s fine.
 I prefer streaking because, let’s face it, the word insights a more exciting approach to my goals. 🙂 In any case, the end result is the same.
 You don’t want to break a chain/streak.
 You want it to keep building.
 There is actual science (and apps) behind this idea.

 Last week I was taken ill with a nasty cold but that did little to deter me from hopping on the treadmill one night to finish up the 3500 steps I hadn’t walked that day.
-The next day, day 3 of the cold, I found it more difficult to continue but I didn’t want to break the 11 day streak and so I forged on!!
-A few days later I was completely healed and many more thousand of steps were behind me.
+The next day, day 3 of the cold, I found it more difficult to continue but I didn’t want to break the 11-day streak and so I forged on!!
+A few days later I was completely healed and many more thousands of steps were behind me.
 I was proud I didn’t quit when the going got tough.
 This week, sans cold, I have a new obstacle to overcome.
-Its 95 degrees and as humid as it can be without raining.
+Its 95 degrees and as humid as it can be without rain.
 Ugh.
-I’ve been going out early with Bubs ad finishing my walking late at night when the sun is down.
+I’ve been going out early with Bubs and finishing my walking late at night when the sun is down.
 But they (whoever “they” is) are right – you will never regret a workout you finished, only the ones you never started.
-This may not be a work out, but it is heading in the right direction.
+This may not be a workout, but it is heading in the right direction.